What is bushfire risk?

 We then simulate a second set of bushfires, under conditions which include planned burning and earlier bushfires in the landscape, and estimate the reduced impact on properties.

-The impacts on life and property that remain after planned burning and bushfires, we call the 'residual risk'.
+The impacts on life and property that remain after planned burning and bushfires, we call the 'risk'.

-If residual risk is 100 per cent – there has been no fire in the landscape and no fuel reduced and we are at maximum risk where fires will spread and impact.
-If residual risk is at 70 per cent – the impacts to life and property will be reduced by about a third
+If estimated risk is 100 per cent – there has been no fire in the landscape and no fuel reduced and we are at maximum risk where fires will spread and impact.
+If estimated risk is at 70 per cent – the impacts on life and property will be reduced by about a third.

 Read more about how we are measuring bushfire risk in Victoria.

-For fuel management on public land, the government will set a state wide target to maintain bushfire risk at, or below, 70 per cent of Victoria’s maximum bushfire risk.
-Based on the current assessment of risk, this will involve treating between 225,000 and 275,000 hectares in 2016-17.
-Where and how much land needs to be treated to keep bushfire risk at 70% will vary each year based on fire history, fuel loads and climate.
+For fuel management on public land, the government will set a statewide target to maintain bushfire risk at, or below, 70 per cent of Victoria’s maximum bushfire risk.
+Based on the current assessment of risk, this will involve treating approximately 200,00 hectares per year.
+Where and how much land needs to be treated to keep bushfire risk at or below 70% will vary each year based on fire history, fuel loads and climate.